gummyworm/monster/docs/monitor.md

 ### ACTIVATION

 The monitor is activated with the `C= + M` key combination.
-It can be activated from the editor both during and not during a debug session.
+It can be activated from the editor both during normal editing and while debugging.
-When activated while debugging, a number of additional commands related to the state of the debugged program become available.
+If activated while debugging, a number of additional commands related to the state of the debugged program become available.

 ### FILE REDIRECTION